Fiber Arts

 Instructors or Guides

-Karen teaches ethnobotany programs with the Washington State Department of Ecology.
-She leads online and in-person classes sharing over 40 years of experience teaching the identification and traditions surrounding of wild edible and medicinal plants.
-Karen leads basketry classes throughout the county and as well as other earth centered programs through Earthwalk Northwest, a wilderness school she co-founded and directs.
+Karen teaches ethnobotany programs with the Washington Department of Ecology.
+She leads online and in-person classes sharing more than 40 years' experience teaching the identification and traditions surrounding wild edible and medicinal plants.
+Karen leads basketry classes throughout the county and as well as other earth-centered programs through Earthwalk Northwest, a wilderness school she co-founded and directs.